 We welcomed our first students in 1916, which makes KCU one of the nation's founding colleges of osteopathic medicine.
-We've been on the forefront of health care ever since.
-We're constantly creating new programs such as the Clinical Psychology Doctoral program, an MS in Biomedical Science and specialized dual degrees and a College of Dental Medicine (opens in Joplin in 2023).
-We're continually renewing our commitment to research and our communities most notably with our recent campus opening in Joplin and the first commencement of the KCU-Joplin Class of 2021.
+We have been on the forefront of health care ever since.
+We are constantly creating new programs such as the Clinical Psychology Doctoral program, an MS in Biomedical Science, and specialized dual degrees and a College of Dental.
+We're continually renewing our commitment to research and our communities.
 We are the largest provider of physicians in Missouri and the second leading producer of physicians in Kansas.